 Paper, silk, brooches, and dried flowers: alternative wedding bouquets that will last forever #Favors & Flowers#bouquet#brooch bouquet#fabric flowers#non-floral bouquet#paper flowers Posted Mar 9 2018 Catherine Clark bijouxandbits Large Paper Rose Wedding Bouquet fromThe Origami Boutique Related Post This butterfly bouquet is the nature-inspired bouquet you can totally DIY I was recently reminded of a very fun non-floral bouquet that was a big bunch of silk butterflies from Karly & Jack's Texas wedding.
 Whether...
 Read more We've been featuring non-floral bouquets made of paper flowers, silk flowers, brooches, dried flowers, leather flowers, buttons, and more for YEARS.
 And with good reason: they last forever, can be much cheaper than real flower bouquets, and can be passed along to others.
 Win-win.
 I decided to see what was new in the market for artificial flower bouquets and other materials that can make up that thing you can hold down the aisle… if you want to.
 I know, it's both optional and something I LOVE.
 If you too are into bouquets, let's explore the market for alternative wedding bouquets that will last forever… Large cascading fantasy wedding brooch bouquet from AudreyandRoseshop Dried flower bouquet by Westerwisp Giant Paper Flower from FioriBelle High Resolution Flower Wedding Bouquet fromHoneyFlorist 12 leather rose bouquet from Leatherblossoms Silk bouquet from Afloral.com Brooch bouquet from UptownGirlzz Alternative keepsake bridal bouquet from BouquetChicUnique Large Floral Hoop Wreath from SouthernBellaElla Skull flowers from RockncustomdesignsGB Great Gatsby wedding bouquet from DuckBarnFlorals Plum Lavender and Lilac Dried Wedding Flower Bouquet from PickaBloomFlowers Yep, those are artificial!
 Bouquet by Flowers For Ever After Large Silk Rose Bridal Bouquet with Silver Beads fromKyKampfeld Large Cascade artificial bouquet fromIvoryLaneCustom Dried flower bouquet fromWeddingDesignForYou Vibrant Berry Fields artificial bouquet from BloomingBouquet Rainbow Bridal Bouquet, Paper Flowers from FlowerThyme Wedding Pinwheels by Rule42 Woodland Botanical Bouquet from VelveteenGarden Related Post We wished upon a star and got this trinket-covered Disney-themed bouquet You're going to witness a seriously magical Disney Bounding-themed wedding on the blog tomorrow, but we couldn't wait to share the bride's trinket-covered, bedazzled Disney-themed bouquet first.
 It's covered in… Read More This post features Offbeat Vendors!
-Check out their vendor listing to see how they cater to Offbeat Brides: Westerwisp Afloral.com Flowers For Ever After Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A tiny secret wedding on a forest mountaintop in Tasmania NEXT Be swept away by this romantic & glam Paris elopement Show/Hide comments [ 3 ] I love those giant bouquets!!
+Check out their vendor listing to see how they cater to Offbeat Brides: Westerwisp Afloral.com Flowers For Ever After Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A tiny secret wedding on a forest mountaintop in Tasmania NEXT Be swept away by this romantic & glam Paris elopement Show/Hide comments [ 3 ] I love those giant bouquets!!
 They are so cute and I love how relatively paper crafts can be.
 Reply Hello!
 Thank you so so much for adding my wreath to this article!
 This means the world to me!
 I will mention you on my website in hopes to generate more traffic to your awesome website!!
 Thanks Again!
 P.S.
 I love this website you’ve created!
+Reply I had a small crystal and bead bouquet for my wedding last year.
+Sparkly and beautiful.
+Loved it and still do.
+I also purchased my husband a matching lapel pin for his vest.
+Etsy is great for these beautiful things.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.